Making changes

 Suspensions and extensions of study

 Requests for suspensions and extensions of study are covered by the Suspensions and extensions policy.
-If you need to request a suspension or extension of study, please read the Taking time out of your research degree webpage.
+If you need to request a suspension or extension of study, please visit the Taking time out of your research page.

 Change of study location